 Provost Bernhard Backovsky was ordained a priest in 1967 and elected the 66th provost of the Klosterneuburg Monastery in December 1995 - a position he still holds today.
-From 2002 until 2017, he was also Abbot General of the Austrian Congregation of the Canons Regular of St. Augustine, and from 2010 to 2016 he was Abbot Primate of the same congregation.
-In addition to numerous other honours, at the end of 2010 he received the Grand Silver Medal of Honour for Services to the Republic of Austria for supporting the Foundation for Street Children in Romania.
-Vienna Insurance Group and the Klosterneuburg Monastery have been in a partnership for many years.
-The former provost of the monastery, Gaudenz Dunkler, was one of the founding fathers of "Wechselseitige k.k. priv.
-Brandschaden-Versicherungs-Anstalt" in 1824, which later developed into Wiener Städtische Versicherungsverein and then into Wiener Städtische and Vienna Insurance Group.
+Under his leadership, the business operations of the monastery were reformed and a general renovation of the monastery was completed successfully in 2014.
+From 2002 until 2017, he was also Abbot General of the Austrian Congregation of the Canons Regular, and from 2010 to 2016 he was Abbot Primate of the International Confederation of the Canons Regular of St. Augustine.
+In addition to numerous other honours, at the end of 2010 he received the Grand Decoration of Honour in Silver for Services to the Republic of Austria for supporting the Foundation for Street Children in Romania.